 This is granulated sugar with molasses added.
 It comes in “light” and “dark” varieties; light brown sugar has a milder flavor and is usually recommended for candy making.
 Brown sugar should be packed down in a measuring cup while measuring.
 Generally, brown sugar should not be used to replace other sugars.

-Also called caster sugar.
-This is granulated sugar with a very fine texture.
+Also called caster sugar, this is granulated sugar with a fine texture.
 It is useful when making candy centers because it dissolves quickly and doesn’t produce a grainy texture.
 Superfine sugar can be used in place of regular granulated sugar without adverse results.

 Also known as glucose.
 Corn syrup is produced from cornstarch and comes in “light” and “dark” varieties; in confectionery, light is generally preferred.
 Corn syrup prevents other sugar from crystallizing and makes cooked candies firmer, so is often used in cream fillings and fudges.

 Liquid sugar.
 It improves the shelf life of many candies.
 Only use invert sugar if a recipe specifically calls for it.

 Any mild bee’s honey can be used in recipes that call for honey.
 The honey should be liquid, not of the “creamed” or “honey spread” varieties.